nicschumann/mycology/README.md

 ## Play

 The "purpose" of the game is to collect as much of "Ray" (if you think of collecting "Ray" as collecting glyphs across weights) as you can over the course of play.
+The way you collect Ray is by growing and nurturing flowers, eating mushrooms, and keeping out weeds.
+It's just like real life!

-There are three fields of play in the game.
-One is the `garden`: an 8x8 grid.
-Another is the `field guide`, a list of all the plants the player has encountered, as well as a collection of what the player currently has in their current collection.
-The number of "slots" in the field guide is a parameter to the game.
-The third and final is the `log book`.
+There are three areas of play in the game, which you always have access to.
+An 8x8 grid called the `garden` is the primary area that you care for.
+Along side the garden, you have a `field guide`, a list of all the plants the player has encountered, as notes about what the player has in their garden (The number of "slots" in the field guide's inventory is a parameter to the game).
+The third and final area is the `log book`.
 The story of the garden unfolds in the logbook, where the main characters record their thoughts and experiences as you progress through the game.
+The log book also serves as a traditionally typeset proof of Ray.

 You start with a random initial garden with some distribution of empty space, flowers, and weeds.
-It is guaranteed to contain one mushroom.
+It is guaranteed to contain one mushroom in a random cell.

 The game consists of an infinite sequence of turns.
-During each turn, you transition through the following states:
+During each turn, you transition through the following:

 #### Player

-You start your turn with a certain number of clicks to spend (this is a parameter for the game.
-For this explanation, let's say it's 3 clicks).
+You start your turn with a certain number of actions to spend (this is a parameter for the game.
+For this explanation, let's say it's 3 actions.
+Actions tightly correspond to clicks.
+For example, clicking a flower to pick it is an action.
+Clicking seeds in your inventory and then clicking on the garden to plant them is an action).
 You can click on squares in the grid.
 What happens depends on what you click on.
 There are a few different types of squares in the grid:

 - `Mushrooms`
   - If you click on a garden square containing a mushroom, you harvest it, and it's removed from the garden and added to your field guide's inventory.
   - If you click an inventory square containing a mushroom, you eat the mushroom.
 This changes your perception of the world, which changes the way you see the mushrooms, flowers, and weeds in the garden. (basically, this is leveling up.
-This can also convert certain weeds into flowers, and flowers into weeds).
+This can also convert certain weeds into flowers, or flowers into weeds.
+Ideas and perspectives change).
   - If you wait and keep the mushroom in your inventory, after a certain number of turns it will rot and turn into `spores`.

 - `Flowers`
   - If you click a garden square containing a flower, the flower is added to your inventory and removed from the garden grid.
-The flower is also then added to your flower vase, where it remains for some turns (depending on the flower, as long as you keep the flower in your inventory).
-The number of flowers in your vase increases the number of clicks you can spend per turn (again, based on the number of turns).
+The number of flowers in your inventory (think of it as your flower vase c:) increases the number of clicks you can spend per turn.
-  - If you click on an inventiry square containing a flower, you harvest seeds from it.
+  - If you click on an inventory square containing a flower, you harvest seeds from it.
 It's removed from your inventory, and replaced by `seeds`.
 Planting seeds increases the (high) likelyhood that flowers of the same sort will grow there).
   - If you wait and keep the flower in your inventiry, after a certain number of turns it will wilt and be removed from your inventory.

 - `Weeds`
-  - If you click a garden square containing a weed, you'll pick the weed, and add it to your inventory, and remove it from the grid.
+  - If you click a garden square containing weeds, you'll uproot and add them to your inventory, and remove it from the grid.
-  - If you click an inventory square containing a weed, then you turn the weed into `compost` immediately
+  - If you click an inventory square containing weeds, then you turn the weed into `compost` immediately.
   - If you wait and keep the weeds in your inventory, it will eventually decay into `compost`.